dmfilho/raccoon/README.md

 raccoon
 =======

-An experimental automted reasoner for description logics using a modified version of the connection method.
+An experimental automated reasoner for description logics using a connection-based approach.
+The reasoner is still experimental and under development.
+It supports the ALC DL and will soon support EL++.